Visit Chicago Botanic Garden on the cheap.

 The Chicago Botanical Garden (1000 Lake Cook Rd, Glencoe, IL 60022, (847) 835-5440) offers activities and programs year round.
 Walk through the beautiful scenery throughout the 385 acres, including 26 gardens, four natural areas, including prairie and woods, and 81 acres of water.
 Garden Guides and maps to the plants in each garden (Please note: not all locations have maps/guides).

-A couple years ago an astute reader emailed me and said that they park for free at Turnbull Woods and then walk the 1.1 miles to the garden.
+A couple years ago a reader emailed me and said that they park for free at Turnbull Woods and then walk the 1.1 miles to the garden.
 See map below.
 Turnbull Woods is part of the Cook County Forest Preserves.
-If you have a rack you could also bring your bikes.
+If you have a rack on your car you could also bring your bikes.
+Bring a lock to secure your bike at the garden.
+I have never tried this.
+YMMV.

 Call first schedules change

-Before you head out on a long and arduous bike, Metra, planes trains and airplanes trip call the garden first to make sure everything is running, trails aren’t washed out, streets aren’t closed etc. Also check Metra and Pace to make sure they are running.
+Before you head out on a long and arduous running, hiking, biking, Metra, CTA, RTA, Pace trip call the garden first to make sure everything is running, trails aren’t washed out, streets aren’t closed etc. Also check Metra and Pace to make sure they are running.

-Here’s how to get to the Chicago Botanic Garden for $10 to $14 Metrarail
+Here’s how to get to the Chicago Botanic Garden for $10 to $14 $10 All-day Metra Pass available thru Sept Metrarail

-- Take the Metra Union Pacific North line with a $10 weekend pass (good for unlimited Metra rides on Saturday and Sunday) and get off at Braeside.
+- Take the Metra Union Pacific North line with a $10 weekend pass (good for unlimited Metra rides on Saturday and Sunday) or $7 one day weekend pass and get off at Braeside.
 Walk 1.1 mile from the station, down Lake Cook Road to the garden entrance where you will get in for free.

-- At the Braeside station you can walk .8-mile walk to the Garden on the newly-opened North Branch Trail, which also links bike riders to trails south of the Garden.
+- At the Braeside station you can walk .8-mile walk to the Garden on the North Branch Trail, which also links bike riders to trails south of the Garden.
+Portions of the North Branch Trail (East Road) are closed until fall 2021.
+Learn more about reroutes for bicyclists and pedestrians.

-Pack a lunch, buy a Metra Pass (use the Ventra app), and take a trip out to the Botanic Garden for $10-$14!
+Pack a lunch, buy a Metra Pass (use the Ventra app), and take a trip out to the Botanic Garden on the cheap

 ____________________________________________________________________________________________